Main Content start here

 Recent Developments

-• In February 2024, Vodafone and Edgnex Data Centres by DAMAC announced a joint investment of US$100 million to build a 6MW data centre in Izmir, Turkey.
-Set for completion in 2025, the project aims to expand regional digital infrastructure and address rising demand for high-capacity data facilities in the Eastern Mediterranean.
-Izmir’s strategic location and growing business environment make it an ideal hub for regional connectivity, reinforcing both partners’ commitment to supporting digital transformation and cloud adoption across Turkey.
+• In February 2024, Vodafone and EDGNEX Data Centres by DAMAC formalized a joint investment of US$100 million to construct a new data center in Izmir, Türkiye.
+This collaboration aimed to expand the regional digital infrastructure and meet the increasing demand for high-capacity data facilities across the Eastern Mediterranean.
+The facility, designed with an initial capacity of six megawatts, was projected to be completed in 2025.
+Izmir's strategic location was identified as crucial for enhancing regional connectivity, underscoring both companies' commitment to advancing digital transformation and cloud adoption within the Turkish cloud computing market.

 Key Market Players